charmed-kubernetes/jenkins/docs/releases/stable/index.md

 #### :warning: **Deprecated Step**

 Starting with release 1.24, each repo has a unique branch for each Charm release.
-This step is no longer necessary.
-Below is the original text.
+This step was previously necessary to tag the previous stable release before resyncing each branch from `main` -> `stable`.
+Tagging of the `release_x.xx` branch will now take place at the end of the release.

 > For all charm repos that make up CK, tag the existing stable branches with
 > the most recently released stable `cs:charmed-kubernetes` bundle revision.